acelaya/ZF2-AcQrCode/README.md

     }
 }
 ```
-Finally update your dependencies with composer `php composer.phar update`
+and update your dependencies with composer `php composer.phar update`

 After that you just need to add the module to the list of enabled modules in you `application.config.php` file